chlorine3545/typora-theme-marble/README.en.md

 ### Code Blocks

-The code font is [Jetbrains Mono](https://www.jetbrains.com/lp/mono/).
+The code font is [Fira Code](https://github.com/tonsky/FiraCode).
 The code block color scheme is mainly based on the Lapis theme, with modifications using colors of various minerals such as rose gypsum, lapis lazuli, sapphire, chalk, pyrite, and turquoise.

 ## Installation

 The theme is open source on [Github](https://github.com/yoghurtlee-thu/typora-theme-marble) , [Gitee](https://gitee.com/yoghurtlee-thu/typora-theme-marble) and [Codeburg](https://codeberg.org/chlorine3545/typora-theme-marble) .
 Feel free to choose your preferred download source.

 1. Clone this repository, or download `typora-theme-marble.zip` from Latest Release and unzip it.